Barbara Palvin Shows Off Killer Curves In Skimpy Victoria’s Secret Lingerie

 Hungarian supermodel Barbara Palvin tantalized her 15.4 million Instagram followers once more on Sunday, December 6, when she shared a racy new image of herself.

-The 27-year-old bombshell was photographed in front of a white wall with decorative moulding for the two-slide series.
+The 27-year-old bombshell was photographed in front of a white wall with decorative molding for the two-slide series.
 Barbara situated herself in the center of both frames and struck two eye-catching poses.

 Barbara’s ash blond hair was flipped to the right and styled in loose waves that fell around her back and shoulder.